Woman gave birth to stillborn baby in jail after nurse said it was a ‘painful period’

 Woman gave birth to stillborn baby in jail without specialist help after nurse said it was ‘painful period’, says report

-Female inmate suffered ‘terrifying, painful and traumatic experience’ while giving birth to baby girl in prison toilet after opportunities to help her were ‘lost’, investigation finds
+Louise Powell, 31, suffered ‘terrifying, painful and traumatic experience’ while giving birth to baby girl in prison toilet after opportunities to help her were ‘lost’, investigation finds

 A woman gave birth to a stillborn baby in a prison toilet without specialist medical care or pain relief after a nurse wrongly said her stomach cramps were the result of a “painful period”, a watchdog report has found.

-An investigation by the Prisons and Probation Ombudsman reveals that the woman, known as Ms B, was in unexplained acute pain for several hours before and while giving birth to a baby girl – possibly at the stage of 27-31 weeks of gestation – in the toilet of her houseblock on the evening of 18 June 2020 at Styal Prison in Cheshire.
+An investigation by the Prisons and Probation Ombudsman reveals that Louise Powell, 31, was in unexplained acute pain for several hours before and while giving birth to a baby girl, Brooke – possibly at the stage of 27-31 weeks of gestation – in the toilet of her houseblock on the evening of 18 June 2020 at Styal Prison in Cheshire.

-Ms B, who was in prison for the first time, suffered a “terrifying, painful and traumatic experience” and her roommate and prison staff present were also profoundly affected, Ombudsman Sue McAllister said, describing the case as “deeply sad and distressing”.
+Ms Powell, who was in prison for the first time, suffered a “terrifying, painful and traumatic experience” and her roommate and prison staff present were also profoundly affected, Ombudsman Sue McAllister said, describing the case as “deeply sad and distressing”.

+She told BBC Newsnight last year that she begged for an ambulance before her baby died and was left alone when she was “crying for help”.
+She said she would “never forgive the prison” for the “horror death”.

-The 30-year-old did not know she was pregnant and did not believe she could be, and fellow prisoners and staff had no suspicion that she was pregnant before she gave birth.
+The 31-year-old, a lesbian, did not know she was pregnant and did not believe she could be, and fellow prisoners and staff had no suspicion that she was pregnant before she gave birth.

-Ms McAllister said that she was satisfied that prison staff did not miss any obvious signs that Ms B was pregnant during her three and a half months at Styal - but that there were “missed opportunities” to identify that she needed urgent clinical attention in the hours before she gave birth.
+Ms McAllister said that she was satisfied that prison staff did not miss any obvious signs that Ms Powell was pregnant during her three and a half months at Styal - but that there were “missed opportunities” to identify that she needed urgent clinical attention in the hours before she gave birth.

-The investigation found that a prison supervising officer made three calls to the duty nurse, raising concerns about Ms B, during a period of two hours from shortly before 7pm.
+The investigation found that a prison supervising officer made three calls to the duty nurse, raising concerns about Ms Powell, during a period of two hours from shortly before 7pm.

-The nurse, without seeing Ms B and with inadequate reference to her medical file, concluded incorrectly that she was bleeding and suffering severe stomach pain as a result of a painful period, and there was no need for her to see her.
+The nurse, without seeing Ms Powell and with inadequate reference to her medical file, concluded incorrectly that she was bleeding and suffering severe stomach pain as a result of a painful period, and there was no need for her to see her.

-“We do not consider that (the nurse) should have concluded from the information provided by (the supervising officer) that Ms B’s situation was a maternity emergency.
+“We do not consider that (the nurse) should have concluded from the information provided by (the supervising officer) that Ms Powell’s situation was a maternity emergency.
 However, acute abdominal pain can have a variety of causes, some of which are very serious,” said Ms McAllister.

-“We consider that the information provided by the supervising officer was sufficient to have caused the nurse to visit Ms B, and that she should have done so.”
+“We consider that the information provided by the supervising officer was sufficient to have caused the nurse to visit Ms Powell, and that she should have done so.”

-Prison officers contacted healthcare staff about Ms B three times and they did not come to see her.
+Prison officers contacted healthcare staff about Ms Powell three times and they did not come to see her.
 It wasn’t until shortly after 9pm, when Ms B was on labour in the toilet, that the duty nurse came and delivered the baby, who showed no signs of life.

-The Ombudsman said it was not able to say whether the baby could have survived if Ms B had been taken to hospital earlier that evening, and that this would need to be determined by a court on the basis of expert evidence.
+The Ombudsman said it was not able to say whether the baby could have survived if Ms Powell had been taken to hospital earlier that evening, and that this would need to be determined by a court on the basis of expert evidence.

 “Regardless of the cause, it is not acceptable that anyone should be in unexplained acute pain for several hours without proper assessment or consideration of pain relief,” she added.

-“Had proper triage taken place, Ms B might have given birth in hospital with proper clinical support and medication instead of in a prison toilet with untrained staff.”
+“Had proper triage taken place, [Ms Powell] might have given birth in hospital with proper clinical support and medication instead of in a prison toilet with untrained staff.”

-All the other staff who tried to help Ms B and Baby B during and after the delivery acted with humanity and to the best of their abilities, the report added.
+All the other staff who tried to help Ms Powell and Baby B during and after the delivery acted with humanity and to the best of their abilities, the report added.

+In a statement, Ms Powell said: “The pain of Brooke’s death will never leave me.
+I cannot forgive the prison or healthcare for leaving me when I was calling for help and I felt like I was dying”.

 It comes after a report published by the Ombudsman in September found that another female prisoner whose baby died during childbirth, at Bronzefield jail, was left to give birth alone in her cell despite calling for help multiple times.